 II.
 Opportunities & Threats

 Implementation of Nutrient Based Subsidy by the Government of India has given majorimpetus to the trading activity of the Company.
-The strong marketing network and brandimage gives an upper hand to the Company in ramping up its sales volumes of tradedproducts.
+The Companys strong marketingnetwork and brand provides leverage in ramping up its sales of traded products.

 III.
 Risks and Concerns